Involve the Kids

 Designate an Area

 No matter what organization solutions you decide on, make sure that your child understands that this is where the toys should be kept at all times.
-Help your child understand that this is her own space, where her belongings are kept.
-Creating this sense of ownership will help her stick to the storage plan.
+Help your child understand that this is his or her own space, where belongings are kept.
+Creating this sense of ownership will help your child stick to the storage plan.

 Use All Available Space